Updated privacy overview -

 Server-side account records

-• AIChemy keeps account identity plus the minimal service state required for enabled account features; prompt text and provider credentials are not stored as account records.
+• AIChemy keeps account identity plus the service state required for authenticated features, plan limits, moderation/support workflows, and admin operations.

 • Prompt history, templates, provider settings, and most preferences are user-space data stored in the browser or extension context rather than a server-side prompt vault.

-• Prompt content and one-request provider credentials are processed only to complete the improve request you submit; they are not retained as account profile data.
+• Prompt content, context assets, and request-carried provider credentials are processed to complete the improve request you submit; they are not retained as account profile data.

 Local and transient data

-• Model/provider selections and plan checks are used to operate the request path, with saved preferences kept on the user side when possible.
+• Model/provider selections, workload warnings, and plan checks are used to operate the request path, with saved preferences kept on the user side when possible.

-• Security and error signals are used to protect the app and diagnose failures without turning prompt content into retained user records.
+• Security, rate-limit, and error signals are used to protect the app and diagnose failures without turning prompt content into retained user records.

 • Extension-side pending prompts, history items, session tokens, and provider settings stay in extension-local storage through encrypted local helpers.